RedHatInsights/insights-host-inventory/README.md

 ```
 python utils/create_api_key.py cert
 ```
-It outputs a base64-encode apiKey alongwith the json used for generating the key
+This outputs a base64 encoded API key along with the JSON used for generating the key
 ```
 For auth_type: cert: the encoded apiKey is: